 Any failure of performance by Seller hereunder which is due to causes beyond Seller’s control, including, but not limited to, acts of civil or military authority, national emergencies, labor difficulties, fire, flood, or other catastrophes, Acts of God, quarantine, insurrections, war, riots, failure of transportation, and delays of suppliers, shall not be deemed to be a default by Seller.

-Seller agrees to the extent they are assignable, to afford to Buyer without recourse to Seller, the benefits of any manufacturer’s or vendor’s warranties received by Seller.
-NO OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING THE IMPLIED WARRANTIES OR MERCHANTABILITY AND OF FITNESS FOR A PARTICULAR PURPOSE ARE EXTENDED AND SELLER NEITHER ASSUMES NOR AUTHORIZES ANY OTHER PERSON TO ASSUME FOR IT ANY OTHER LIABILITIES IN CONNECTION WITH THE SALE OF THE SAID GOODS OR SERIVCES, SELLER WILL NOT BE LIABLE FOR ANY DAMAGES, DIRECT, CONSEQUENTIAL OR SPECIAL, WHETHER ARISING UNDER STATURES, THROUGH NEGLIGENCE OR OTHERWISE; SUCH DAMAGES BEING HEREBY EXPRESSLY WAIVED.
-Seller makes no warranty with respect to and will not be liable for infringement of any type resulting from the sale, performance or use of the goods and services provided hereunder.
+Seller agrees to afford to Buyer without recourse to Seller, the benefits of any manufacturer’s or vendor’s warranties received by Seller.
+NO OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING THE IMPLIED WARRANTIES OR MERCHANTABILITY AND OF FITNESS FOR A PARTICULAR PURPOSE ARE EXTENDED AND SELLER NEITHER ASSUMES NOR AUTHORIZES ANY OTHER PERSON TO ASSUME FOR IT ANY OTHER LIABILITIES IN CONNECTION WITH THE SALE OF THE SAID GOODS OR SERIVCES, NEITHER PARTY WILL BE LIABLE FOR ANY CONSEQUENTIAL OR SPECIAL DAMAGES UNLESS AS A RESULT OF ITS OWN NEGLIGENCE.

 The Sales Order, including only modifications or additions agreed to in writing by Seller, expresses the entire understanding of the parties with reference to the subject matter hereof; and no representation or agreements modifying or supplementing the terms of the Sales Order shall be valid unless in writing signed by a person authorized to sign Agreements on behalf of each party.